laravel/docs/sail.md

 sail artisan test
 ```

-By default, Sail will create a dedicated `testing` database that your tests do not interfere with the current state of your database.
+By default, Sail will create a dedicated `testing` database so that your tests do not interfere with the current state of your database.
 In a default Laravel installation, Sail will also configure your `phpunit.xml` file to use this database when executing your tests:

 ```xml
 <env name="DB_DATABASE" value="testing"/>